-It can be surprisingly easy to overthink your email’s professional greeting, especially when you’re not very familiar with the person.
+Wondering how to start an email?
+Don't worry you're not alone.
+It can be surprisingly easy to overthink your email’s professional greeting, especially when you’re not very familiar with the person on the other end.
 Before you’ve even addressed the reason for your outreach you’ve already wasted time getting distracted with whether to say “Hey Tom”, “Hello Mr. Smith”, or “Dear Sir”.

 By the time you’ve made a decision, you’ve lost confidence in writing the message itself and overall it’s really slowed you down.
-Finding that perfect sentence can really take it out of you!
+Finding that perfect salutation can really take it out of you!

 That said, it’s even more surprising how many people don’t think about their email greetings enough.
-How you start an email sets the tone for everything that follows and sets up a person’s all-so-important first impression of you as a professional.
+How you start an email sets the tone for everything that follows and impacts a person’s all-so-important first impression of you as a professional.

-That’s why we’ve outlined every step, scenario and circumstance you’ll need to think of when beginning any type of work email.
-Here are some of the best ways to start that professional conversation and some of the most crucial things to avoid when doing so.
+That’s why we’ve outlined every step, scenario and circumstance you’ll need to think of when beginning any type of professional email.
+Here are the best ways to start that professional conversation and some of the most crucial things to avoid when doing so.

 To make this super helpful we will list out examples of good ways to start a professional email plus point out what not to do when professionally greeting someone.